 Spider-Man: Into the Spider-Verse (2018)

-Instead of making one Spider-Man film, why not make five at once, each with its own distinct aesthetic and tone.
+Instead of making one Spidey film, why not make five Spider-Man movies at once, each with its own distinct aesthetic and tone.
 On paper, Into the Spider-Verse sounds fun: a bunch of Spider-People from across the Marvel multiverse come together to stop baddies.
-But with several different art-styles, from anime to black-and-white, to CGI, all seamlessly intertwined, it’s a revelation.
+But with several different art styles, from anime to black-and-white, to CGI, all seamlessly intertwined, it’s a revelation.

 Miles Morales leads this one, with a middle-aged Peter Parker.
 Then there’s Spider-Ham, Spider-Man Noir, and other characters we won’t spoil.
 In an era where the Marvel Cinematic Universe delivers plenty of Spidey, writer Phil Lord and co-directors Bob Persichetti, Peter Ramsey, and Rodney Rothman treat him the webhead like a ubiquity and go from there.
 Watch, then dig into the history behind each version.